Phthalates

+There are numerous forms of phthalates not regulated by governments.

 Production

-Phthalates are produced industrially by the acid catalysed reaction of phthalic anhydride with excess alcohol.
-The synthesis of diethyl phthalate is illustrative of this:
+Phthalate esters are produced industrially by the reaction of phthalic anhydride with excess alcohol.
+Often the phthalic anhydride is molten.
+The monoesterification occurs readily, but the second step is slow:

+The conversion is conducted at high temperatures to drive off the water.
+Typical catalysts are based on tin or titanium alkoxides or carboxylates.

-The properties of the phthalate can be varied by changing the alcohol, allowing for an almost limitless range of products, although only around 30 are, or have been, commercially important.
-Phthalates' share of the global plasticisers market has been decreasing since around 2000.
-Despite this the global production of phthalates has continued to rise.
-In 2015 total production of was around 5.5 million tonnes, up from around 2.7 million tonnes in the 1980s.
-The reason for this has been the increasing size of the plasticiser market (a smaller slice of a much bigger pie), driven by increases in PVC production, which doubled between 2000 and 2020.
+The properties of the phthalate can be varied by changing the alcohol.
+Around 30 are, or have been, commercially important.
+Phthalates' share of the global plasticisers market has been decreasing since around 2000 however total production has been increasing, with around 5.5 million tonnes made in 2015, up from around 2.7 million tonnes in the 1980s.
+The explanation for this is the increasing size of the plasticiser market, largely due driven by increases in PVC production, which nearly doubled between 2000 and 2020.
 The People's Republic of China is the largest consumer, accounting for around 45% of all use.
 Europe and the United States together account for around 25% of use, with the remainder widely spread around the world.